Main Content start here

 Regional Insights

-South Vietnam emerged as the dominant region in the Vietnam Telemedicine market in 2023, holding the largest market share in terms of value.
+South Vietnam emerged as the dominant region in the Vietnam Telemedicine market in 2023, holding the largest market share by value.
 South Vietnam stands as a vanguard of technological progress and digital innovation, boasting robust internet connectivity and widespread smartphone usage.
 This tech-savvy environment facilitates the seamless deployment of telemedicine platforms and applications, enabling healthcare providers and patients to connect virtually for remote consultations and medical services.

 Recent Developments